Anjalikamath/Ride-Pooling-Cloud-Application/README.md

 # Ride Pooling Cloud Application - RideShare

 Developed the backend for a cloud based ​RideShare​ application​, ​that can be used to pool rides.
-The ​RideShare ​application allows the users to create a new ride if they are travelling from point A to point B. The application should be able to:
+The ​RideShare ​application allows the users to create a new ride if they are travelling from point A to point B. The application can:
 * Add a new user
 * Delete an existing user
 * Create a new Ride